mkcjeb/mkcjbantugon.github.io/_posts/2024-03-10-Air-France-Marketing.md

 ### Top Three Actionable Insights

 The Overture Global campaign, while having lower CPT and CPC, experiences lower conversion rates and revenue.
 To improve performance, the campaign should use more "advanced" and explore "broad" keyword match types.
 Additionally, lowering search engine bids for Overture Global and increasing bids for Overture US could be  beneficial.
 Despite it, it ranks second in clicks and traffic generation, the conversion rate remains low.
-Utilizing more advanced and broad keywords could enhance this campaign's performance.
+Utilizing more advanced and broad keywords could enhance this campaign's performance.<br>

 While MSN US and MSN Global have lower traffic compared to Yahoo, they show a higher conversion rate.
 To boost  revenue for the Air France Brand & French Destinations campaign using Google Global and MSN, consider increasing MSN's search engine bids slightly while decreasing CPC.
 Using more broad match keywords can also help increase revenue by improving quality score and achieving higher ad ranks.
 Once stability and awareness are established, advanced and standard keywords can be introduced.
-Google Global can also benefit from reducing CPC and increasing the use of broad keywords, with future plans for advanced and standard keywords once stability and awareness are achieved.
+Google Global can also benefit from reducing CPC and increasing the use of broad keywords, with future plans for advanced and standard keywords once stability and awareness are achieved.<br>

 Geo-targeted countries in both Yahoo US and Google US exhibit high Cost Per Click (CPC) following the Business  Class campaign.
 This indicates a high expenditure for traffic without significant click-through rates (CTR).
 The low Return On Ad Spent (ROAS) is also indicative of this inefficiency.
 The campaign targets demographics interested in cost-effective, discounted deals, leading to competitive keyword searches and higher CPCs.
 Increased competition drives up bid prices, necessitating strategic keyword selection, competition monitoring, and enhanced quality score to lower CPC and boost ROAS and CTR (Semrush, 2023).
 Quality score is influenced by factors like expected CTR, ad relevance, and landing page experience.
 Ensuring content alignment with ad promises and optimizing page speed on desktop and mobile devices are essential for enhancing landing page experience (UDS, 2023).